WHOは,増加する健康危機と戦うために,糖質飲料とアルコールに対する世界的な税率の引き上げを促しています.

 The WHO urges global tax hikes on sugary drinks and alcohol to combat rising health crises.

-The WHO’s “3 by 35” initiative calls for a 50% real price increase on these products by 2035 through health taxes to reduce consumption and generate €850 billion in revenue for health systems.
+In order to lower consumption and raise €850 billion for health systems, the WHO's "3 by 35" initiative calls for a 50% real price increase on these goods by 2035 through health taxes.